sgpravin-GitHub/git_practice/README.md

-# git_practice-
+this is readme file
-this repo is to practice GIT
+line2222